|Covered by TRICARE?||Limits|

 ||Your rules for getting urgent care depend on your plan

-- Examples include a high fever or sprained ankle
+Examples may include things like a high fever or sprained ankle.

 Nurse Advice Line

 If it's after hours or you're not sure if you need to see a doctor, call TRICARE's Nurse Advice Line 24/7.
 Call 1-800-TRICARE (874-2273)—Option 1 to talk to a registered nurse who can: